Gauls: Genetics

 A genetic study published in PLOS One in December 2018 examined 45 individuals buried at a La Téne necropolis in Urville-Nacqueville, France.
 The people buried there were identified as Gauls.
 The mtDNA of the examined individuals belonged primarily to haplotypes of H and U. They were found to be carrying a large amount of steppe ancestry (originating near what is now Ukraine and southwestern Russia), and to have been closely related to peoples of the preceding Bell Beaker culture, suggesting genetic continuity between Bronze Age and Iron Age France.
 Significant gene flow with Great Britain and Iberia was detected.
 The results of the study partially supported the belief that French people are largely descended from the Gauls.

-A genetic study published in the Journal of Archaeological Science in October 2019 examined 43 maternal and 17 paternal lineages for the La Téne necropolis in Urville-Nacqueville, France, and 27 maternal and 19 paternal lineages for La Téne tumulus of Gurgy ‘Les Noisats’ near modern Paris, France.
+A genetic study published in the Journal of Archaeological Science in October 2019 examined 43 maternal and 17 paternal lineages for the La Téne necropolis in Urville-Nacqueville, France, and 27 maternal and 19 paternal lineages for La Téne tumulus of Gurgy 'Les Noisats' near modern Paris, France.
 The examined individuals displayed strong genetic resemblance to peoples of the earlier Yamnaya culture, Corded Ware culture and Bell Beaker culture.
 They carried a diverse set of maternal lineages associated with steppe ancestry.
-The paternal lineages were on the other hand belonged entirely to haplogroup R and R1b, both of whom are associated with steppe ancestry.
+The paternal lineages, on the other hand, belonged entirely to haplogroup R and R1b, both of whom are associated with steppe ancestry.
 The evidence suggested that the Gauls of the La Téne culture were patrilineal and patrilocal, which is in agreement with archaeological and literary evidence.

 A genetic study published in iScience in April 2022 examined 49 genomes from 27 sites in Bronze Age and Iron Age France.
 The study found evidence of strong genetic continuity between the two periods, particularly in southern France.
-The samples from northern and southern France were highly homogenous, with northern samples displaying links to contemporary samples form Great Britain and Sweden, and southern samples displaying links to Celtiberians.
+The samples from northern and southern France were highly homogenous, with northern samples displaying links to contemporary samples from Great Britain and Sweden, and southern samples displaying links to Celtiberians.
 The northern French samples were distinguished from the southern ones by elevated levels of steppe-related ancestry.
 R1b was by far the most dominant paternal lineage, while H was the most common maternal lineage.
 The Iron Age samples resembled those of modern-day populations of France, Great Britain and Spain.
 The evidence suggested that the Gauls of the La Téne culture largely evolved from local Bronze Age populations.

+Laffranchi et al. 2024 examined 12 samples of Cenomani Cisalpine Gauls from Verona who lived between the 3rd and 1st centuries BCE.
+The five examples of individual Y-DNA extracted were determined to belong to either haplogroup I2a1b1a1b1 or subclades of R1b1a1b (R-M269).
+The 12 samples of mtDNA extracted belonged to various subclades of haplogroup H, T, U, K, J and X.